pfranchini/weather-satellites/README.md

 Automatic scheduling and processing for polar weather satellites passages (NOAA, METEOR) in bash scripts using third party software.

 - Works for APT of NOAA 15, 18, 19
-- Works for LRPT of METEOR M2
+- Works for LRPT of METEORs
+- Added METEOR-M2 2
 - (First working attempts for LRPT METEOR M2-2 (added TLE name/frequency/demod options) - satellite not available)

 - List the passages for the current day above a minimum elevation using Predict
 - Submit jobs on the linux 'at' queue for each passage
 - Each NOOA's job records the audio of the passages (rtl_fm), resamples it (sox) and produces, if possible several VISIBLE and IR pictures with a map overlay (wxtoimg, wxmap)